 6 Things You Didn’t Know About Ponce City Market

-The retail, dining and residential complex we know as Ponce City Market opened in 2014 in the old Sears, Roebuck & Co. building, which dates back to 1926.
+The retail, dining and residential complex we know as Ponce City Market opened in 2014 in the old Sears, Roebuck & Co. building in Atlanta’s Old Fourth Ward.
+The building dates back to 1926.
 Sears used it as both a retail store and regional headquarters, bringing in thousands of jobs before moving out in 1979.

 Read on for fascinating tidbits of Ponce City Market’s history.

 Ponce de Leon Connection